-9.03:05 Restitution, Counseling, and/or Community Service - When the Behavioral Standards Committee determines that violations or infractions result in the loss of and/or damage to property, the student will be given written notice by the Chairperson that they must provide written evidence to the Vice President for Student Advancement or their designee within a time period specified by the Committee that damaged or lost property has been replaced and/or repaired to the owner's satisfaction.
-When the Committee recommends community service or counseling, it is the responsibility of the student to provide written notification to the Vice President for Student Advancement for Student Advancement within a time period specified by the Committee that the requirements have been completed.
+9.03:05 Restitution, Counseling, and/or Community Service - When the Behavioral Standards Committee determines that violations or infractions result in the loss of and/or damage to property, the student will be given written notice by the Chairperson that they must provide written evidence to the Senior Vice President and Chief Operating Officer or their agent within a time period specified by the Committee that damaged or lost property has been replaced and/or repaired to the owner's satisfaction.
+When the Committee recommends community service or counseling, it is the responsibility of the student to provide written notification to the Vice President for Student Advancement or their agent within a time period specified by the Committee that the requirements have been completed.